April 1, 2022

 Many websites act as scholarship search engines.
 They let you search by keyword, then sort and filter to find scholarships you’re eligible for.
 This can make your scholarship search much faster.

 If you don’t want to do this manually, you can use Mos to gain instant access to the largest scholarship pool in America.
-Plus, Mos users get a personal advisor to help you find more sources of free money to fund your education.
+Plus, Mos users can get a personal advisor to help you find more sources of free money to fund your education.

 Ron Brown Scholarship FAQs